hpe-dev-incubator/hpe-dev-portal/content/osscontribute/osscontribute.md

 And that’s when it gets really exciting.

 We estimate that there are 200 million packages on GitHub today, so finding the right place to engage is not that easy.
 If you are looking for a good project to contribute to, we suggest the following list (in alphabetical order).
-Enjoy the journey!
+Enjoy the journey and check out our **[Open Source](https://developer.hpe.com/opensource)** page to learn more about some of the key projects HPE supports.

 <style> table { display: block; width: 100%; width: max-content; max-width: 100%; overflow: auto; -webkit-box-shadow: none; -moz-box-shadow: none; box-shadow: none; border:1px solid grey; } td { -webkit-box-shadow: none; -moz-box-shadow: none; box-shadow: none; border:1px solid grey; text-align: left !important; padding: 10px !important; } thead tr:first-child td { -webkit-box-shadow: none; -moz-box-shadow: none; box-shadow: none; border:1px solid grey; text-align: center !important; padding: 20px !important; font-weight: bold !important; } </style>